IndianaBiosciences/toxapp/README.md

 Currently this platform is in the early prototype phase to establish secure collaboration tools for participating organizations and to define the conceptual architecture and framework that leverages and/or integrates with other efforts in toxicogenomics.
 The first working implementation of this platform delivers a full end-to-end workflow from data to visualizations with to-be-defined research methods based on the best practices of the Sponsor(s).

 ## Getting Started
-Visit our current deployment here:[link](http://ctox.indianabiosciences.org)
+Visit our current deployment here: [link](http://ctox.indianabiosciences.org)

 If you signup you will recieve an email notifying you of granted access.